-We recently got the opportunity to visit one of Escondido's most beautiful & historic, Victorian homes: the Albert H. Beach House.
+We got the opportunity to visit one of Escondido's most beautiful & historic, Victorian homes: the Albert H. Beach House.
 This property is currently for sale and an open house was offered by the owners and their agency!
 I have been lusting over this property for about 20 years now so jumped at this rare opportunity to see inside!

 The Queen Anne-style home was built in 1896 for A. H. Beach, whom did not live in the home for long.
 Many notable people lived in this home including businessman and inventor, Henry W. Putnam.